AkselGlyholt/AkselGlyholt/README.md

 ### Glad to see you here!
-I'm a 15 year-old Danish frontend software engineer with expeirence developing web applications for small businesses.
+I'm a 15 year-old Danish software engineer with expeirence developing web applications for small businesses and larger games on the platform Roblox.
 I currently solve difficult engineering problems every day on my own project using JavaScript, HTML, CSS and React